expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ## Global and Local Styles

-Within the editor you can set Global Styles that affect the whole newsletter as well as Local Styles for individual blocks.
+Within the editor you can set Global Styles that affect the whole template as well as Local Styles for individual blocks.

 > Local Styles always override Global Styles.